 As for people with Fair credit (20%), their credit score ranges from 580-669.
 Applicants with scores in this range are considered “subprime” borrowers with a higher-than-normal credit risk.

 What’s a Good Credit Score?

 The majority of people (22%) have a Good credit score of 670-739.
-According to FICO, only 8% of borrowers in this category are likely to become seriously delinquent on their future loans.
+According to Fair Isaac Corporation (FICO), only 8% of borrowers in this category are likely to become seriously delinquent on their future loans.
 This is the minimum score range that you want to target.